teltek/opencast-configuration-management/docs.md

         - roles/admin-build/vars/admin.yml

-This means that the _matterhorn_ user should be used to run all of roles listed, using the variables in the listed variable files, on each host tagged with the admin playbook.
+This means that the _opencast_ user should be used to run all of roles listed, using the variables in the listed variable files, on each host tagged with the admin playbook.
 Each role defines a piece of the puzzle which forms the final, installed, software on the node.
 These can be very complex, or very simple.
-The _matterhorn-core_ role, for example, sets up all of the relevant configuration items in config.properties.
+The _opencast-core_ role, for example, sets up all of the relevant configuration items in config.properties.
 Each role contains a number of tasks, or steps, and lives in the roles directory.
 These roles should be relatively stable and should not need modification, assuming you are using a Debian based system.
 If you are running a different type of system then you will obviously need to modify things!

 #### Variables

 At this point we delve into variables.
-For the most part you should not need to modify the variables aside from the mh\_version and mh\_pom\_version variables, but for completeness we will examine what the various variable files do.
+For the most part you should not need to modify the variables aside from the oc\_version and oc\_pom\_version variables, but for completeness we will examine what the various variable files do.
 Ansible's variable files have an inheritance structure, which flows from global variables (group\_vars/\*.yml), to role variables (roles/\*/vars/\*), to task variables (items within roles/\*/tasks/\*).

 ### Extending this codebase (Advanced)